kingluddite/web-dev-notes/cms/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-5.md

 [REST OF CODE]
 ```

 ## Enqueue CSS and JS

 ### Make sure you have bootstrap css and js enqueued

-* I'm just showing the bootstrap necessary code to include
+* The bootstrap code to include
 * Remember that WordPress comes with jQuery so you don't need to enqueue it

 ```php